-- 1. For suspended fine sediment, deposited fine sediment and dissolved reactive phosphorus attributes, nitrate (toxicity) and sediment load reductions: - (a) Undertake a programme(s) to actively support the revegetation of, and sediment management on, highest erosion risk land (plantation forestry), highest erosion risk land (pasture) and high erosion risk land (pasture), unless not reasonably practicable or safe to revegetate, including: - (i) Prioritising the urgent revegetation and/or best management practice sediment management of Wellington Regional Council-owned land, and - (ii) Providing planning, financial and logistical support for revegetation and best practice sediment management on private land.
+- 1. For suspended fine sediment, deposited fine sediment and dissolved reactive phosphorus attributes, nitrate (toxicity) and sediment load reductions: - (a) Undertake a programme(s) to identify land with the highest risk of erosion and actively support the revegetation of, and sediment management on that land with the highest erosion risk land (plantation forestry), highest erosion risk land (pasture) and high erosion risk land (pasture), unless not reasonably practicable or safe to revegetate, including: - (i) Prioritising the urgent revegetation and/or best good management practice sediment management of Wellington Regional Council-owned land, and - (ii) Providing planning, financial and logistical support for revegetation or conversion to indigenous forest or exoticcontinuous-cover forestpermanent/carbon forest and best practice sediment management on private land.

-- (b) Investigate opportunities for rates relief or other forms of financial support for private landowners to promote and accelerate revegetation of highest erosion risk land (plantation forestry), highest erosion risk land (pasture), and - (c) Investigate and implement opportunities to improve sediment loss from Wellington Regional Council-owned plantation forestry land, such as review of cutting rights or other means of implementing land use change, and - (d) Develop and implement a forestry good practice programme alongside strategic compliance for effective forestry regulation. - 2.
+- (b) Investigate opportunities for rates relief or other forms of financial support for private landowners to promote and accelerate revegetation or conversion to indigenous forest or exotic continuouscover forest on that land with highest risk of erosion highest erosion risk land (plantation forestry), highest erosion risk land (pasture), high erosion risk land (pasture), and - (c)Investigate and implement opportunities to improve sediment loss from Wellington Regional Council-owned plantation commercial forestry land, such as review of cutting rights or other means of implementing land use change, and - (d) Develop and implement a forestry good practice programme alongside increasing capability of Council officers and increasing capability of council officers and monitoring alongside strategic compliance and enforcement to support for effective forestry regulation as part of Methods 44A and 44B. - 2.
 For the E. coli attribute: - (a) Develop and implement a farm environment plan programme, support riparian management and undertake enforcement of permitted activity stock access Rule R98, and - (b) Deliver education and permitted activity monitoring to support onsite wastewater discharges. - (c) Undertake a partnered programme with territorial authorities to review and enforce on-site domestic wastewater treatment system discharges affecting sites of recreation in any significant contact recreation freshwater body. - 3.
 For macroinvertebrate, periphyton and fish attributes: - (a) Plan and deliver a riparian restoration programme, including: - (i) Prioritise the urgent revegetation of riparian margins on Wellington Regional Council-owned land, and - (ii) Provide planning, financial and logistical support for riparian planting on private land, and - (b) Investigate options to improve fish community health state, including in association with any actions under a fish passage action plan as part of Method M40. - 4.
-To meet the dissolved copper and dissolved zinc attributes and the total copper and zinc load reductions: - (a) Work with the Ministers for the Environment and Transport, Waka Kotahi NZ Transport Agency and the territorial authorities to promote source control for copper from vehicles, and
+To meet the dissolved copper and dissolved zinc attributes and the total copper and zinc load reductions:

-- (b) Run a pollution prevention and best practice programme for industrial, trade or commercial premises, with a focus on high risk industrial or trade premises, and - (c) Run a programme to support water sensitive urban design capability.
+- (a) Work with the Ministers for the Environment and Transport, Waka Kotahi NZ Transport Agency and the territorial authorities to promote source control for copper from vehicles, and - (b) Run a pollution prevention and best practice programme for industrial, trade or commercial premises, with a focus on high risk industrial or trade premises, and - (c) Run a programme to support water sensitive urban design capability.